PyconUK/2017.pyconuk.org/pages/pinner-award.md

 community.
 He was a role model, mentor and teacher who is sorely missed by many.

-With the blessing of the Pinner family, the UKPA instigating an award to honour and remember John's extraordinary contribution to our community.
+With the blessing of the Pinner family, the UKPA is initiating the award to honour and remember John's extraordinary contribution to our community.

 <h2>How?</h2>